 Nadia Brown Discusses History of Nineteenth Amendment and Existing Voter Suppression

-Though this year marks the 101st anniversary of the ratification of the Nineteenth Amendment, voting rights in the United States are still unaccessible for many.
+Though this year marks the 101st anniversary of the ratification of the Nineteenth Amendment, voting rights in the United States are still inaccessible for many.
 Nadia Brown, Ph.D.
-Professor of Government and director of the Women and Gender Studies Program, discusses the history surrounding the suffrage movement and how voting rights must be changed to create a more just society for all.
+Professor of Government and director of the Women and Gender Studies Program discusses the history surrounding the suffrage movement and how voting rights must be changed to create a more just society for all.

 History of Herstory

 In 1920, the Nineteenth Amendment was signed into law by Woodrow Wilson.
 Its ratification came after half a century of activism by suffragists, but its passing was also caused by a huge wave of support from Republicans who were attempting to check the power of the Democratic Party.

 Brown explains that prior to this, many were against universal suffrage, particularly as far as it gave women the right to vote.

 “The right for women to vote was born out of a larger conversation around universal suffrage and what would that look like for the United States,” says Brown.
 “Those who held power in the US at that time were against universal suffrage, so different groups at different times achieved piecemeal rights to the ballot and the Nineteenth Amendment was one of these.”